jawj/zapatos-docs/src/index.md

 }
 ```

-* `"columnOptions"` is a map of options applied to named columns of named tables.
-You can use it to manually exclude column keys from the `Insertable` and `Updatable` types, using the options `"insert": "excluded"` and `"update": "excluded"`, or make column keys optional in `Insertable` types, using the option `"insert": "optional"`.
+* `"columnOptions"` is an object mapping options to named columns of named (or all) tables.
+Currently, you can use it to manually exclude column keys from the `Insertable` and `Updatable` types, using the options `"insert": "excluded"` and `"update": "excluded"`, or to force column keys to be optional in `Insertable` types, using the option `"insert": "optional"`.

 This supports [use cases](https://github.com/jawj/zapatos/issues/25) where columns are set using triggers.